jmw8033/Pewter/README.md

 # Pewter
 Emailed invoice file handler.
-In collaboration with the Rectangulator.
+In collaboration with the Rectangulator and Loginulator.